-At face value, it seems like a small saving grace that most individuals who contract the virus—which has infected nearly 32 million people worldwide and taken over 950,000 lives—get off scot-free.
+At face value, it seems like a small saving grace that most individuals who contract the virus—which has infected at least 42 million people worldwide and taken more than 1,150,000 lives—get off scot-free.
 The problem is people who don’t feel sick may continue to go about their daily schedule of taking walks, going to the grocery store, and visiting the pharmacy without taking the necessary precaution of wearing a mask.
 When you don’t wear a mask, you put the larger community at risk by increasing the chances of spreading the virus to someone for whom it won’t present asymptomatically.

 Whether you choose to make your own or purchase one, those guidelines are even more important as researchers learn more about asymptomatic cases.
 “Honestly, we aren’t sure how helpful these homemade masks and makeshift masks with bandanas and scarves are,” said Sonia Vaidian, MD, assistant medical director of EHE Health, in a recent interview with Well+Good.
 “But it’s better than nothing, given that there are limited N95 respirators and surgical masks available.”